 - From London: Glastonbury and Cheddar Gorge Guided Day Trip

 The most special tradition is the solemn act of the churches from Good Friday.
 On this day, all the bells in France remain still and silent in remembrance of Jesus’ passing.
 On the morning of Easter Sunday, the bells ring out once more to rejoice in Jesus’ resurrection and the French tend to greet each other with warm hugs to start the celebration.

 Easter Chocolate Eggs are as important in France as in many Western countries.
 There are many stories about why eggs are so important at Easter.

 A story says Mary Magdalene was bringing cooked eggs to share with the other women at the tomb of Jesus, and the eggs in her basket turned brilliant red when she saw the risen Christ.
 Early Christians of Mesopotamia stained eggs red in memory of the blood of Christ shed at his crucifixion.
 As The Christian Church adopted the custom, the eggs became a symbol of the resurrection.

 In France, chocolate bells are also important and can be found in all shops representing this tradition.

-Children love doing hunting egg on Sunday morning.
-The game kicks off once the church bells ring and they will not only hunt eggs but chocolate bunnies, hens, rooster, chicks and bells of course.
+Children love hunting eggs on Sunday mornings.
+The game kicks off once the church bells ring and they will not only hunt eggs but chocolate bunnies, hens, roosters, chicks and bells of course.

-The typical Easter meal in France is L’Agneau Pascal, that means Easter Lamb.
+The typical Easter meal in France is L’Agneau Pascal, which means Easter Lamb.
 Other countries as Greece also have it as the main meal.